WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ---
 #### Cancel

-Within `On Visit` triggers you can use `Cancel` to cancel the visit.
+Within `On Visited` triggers you can use `Cancel` to cancel the visit.

 Format:
 `Cancel` (Cancels the visit with a resulting failure)